jgrizou/website/index.md

 I am a Lecturer / Assistant Professor of Computer Science at the University of Glasgow.

-My research focus on developing tools to assist people in their creative process.
+My research focuses on developing tools to assist people in their creative process.
 We study what creativity is, how it can be measured and how it can be implemented algorithmically (ML/AI).
 Most importantly to me, we ask how the lessons learned from the above can inform the development of tools that effectively enhance the creativity of their users.

-I have a keen interested in STEAM education, the history of technology and in collaborating with artists.
+I have a keen interested in STEAM education, the history of technology, entrepreneurship and in collaborating with artists.

-Feel free to [contact me](/about/), I like to learn new things.

 # Now

-I am focusing on writing research proposals at the moment.

-Also writing publicly an [interactive paper to explain self-calibrating interfaces](https://docs.google.com/document/d/1ExWC2IDRwSTDM3E_KOHTg1AtcucBwccSggV3tad3ciA/edit?usp=sharing) (comments welcomed directly in the document)
+I am writing publicly an [interactive paper to explain self-calibrating interfaces](https://docs.google.com/document/d/1ExWC2IDRwSTDM3E_KOHTg1AtcucBwccSggV3tad3ciA/edit?usp=sharing) (comments welcomed directly in the document)

+I am exploring smartphone based interactive devices, see student projects [1](https://smartcontrollerjs.github.io/SmartController/), [2](https://smartcontrollerjs.github.io/Coin-Chaser/), [3](https://fraser-dempster.github.io/l4-project-interactive-game/), [4](https://github.com/Kirstin813/L4-Individual-Project), [5](https://cmurray95.github.io/espruino-remote-uploader/)

 # Highlights